elves/elvish/README.md

 ### Generated files

 Some files are generated from other files.
 They should be commmited into the repository for this package to be go-getable.
-Run `make pre-commit` to re-generate them in case you modified the source.
-Read the Makefile for details.
+Run `go generate ./...` to regenerate them in case you modified the source.

 ### Formatting the Code

 Always format the code with `goimports` before committing.
-Run `go get code.google.com/p/go.tools/cmd/goimports` to install `goimports`, and `goimports -w .` to format all golang sources.
+Run `go get golang.org/x/tools/cmd/goimports` to install `goimports`, and `goimports -w .` to format all golang sources.

 To automate this you can set up a `goimports` filter for Git by putting this